KyleG-Mitutoyo/Integrated-AI-Extension/README.md

     -   This is an automatic security feature of some chat pages which happens in a normal browser as well, the only fix is to just log back in.
 -   **The "Auto Diff" didn't find the right code for replacement?**
     -   This feature is experimental for now.
 The diff logic works best when the AI provides a complete function, file, or a clearly defined snippet.
 If the AI's response is heavily modified or partial, the logic may struggle.
 Try asking the AI to provide the complete function, file, or snippet in its response.
--   **The "Auto Function Match" didn't find the right function for replacement?**
-    -   This is experimental like Auto Diff mode and works best with C# and VB functions.

 For any other issues, please [report them](https://github.com/KyleG-Mitutoyo/Integrated-AI-Extension/issues/new) on the GitHub page.